Interview pack8 questions

-DevOps Engineer Interview Questions for Nigerian Employers
+DevOps Engineer interview questions for Nigerian employers

-About this role in Nigeria
+About DevOps engineers in Nigeria

 DevOps roles in Nigeria are most often filled by engineers who started as backend developers and grew into infrastructure.
 Pure DevOps specialists with deep Kubernetes experience are rare and command top-of-market rates — often more than senior engineering peers.
 Practical signal in interviews: an AWS or GCP architecture diagram for a recent project, walked through with the cost / failure-mode tradeoffs explicit.
 Cloudflare and Vercel adoption is rising fast in Nigerian startups looking to escape AWS complexity for serverless edge.